athenarc/graspos-infra/docs/apis/search-api/get-a-single-entity.md

 ## Response
 The response for a single entity request will return the entity's data in JSON format.
-The structure of the response will depend on the entity type, and can be one of the following: [Product](https://skg-if.github.io/interoperability-framework/docs/research-product.html), [Agent](https://skg-if.github.io/interoperability-framework/docs/agent.html), [Grant](https://skg-if.github.io/interoperability-framework/docs/grant.html), [Venue](https://skg-if.github.io/interoperability-framework/docs/venue.html), [Topic](https://skg-if.github.io/interoperability-framework/docs/topic.html), or [Data source](https://skg-if.github.io/interoperability-framework/docs/data-source.html).
+The structure of the response will depend on the entity type, and can be one of the following: [Product](https://skg-if.github.io/interoperability-framework/docs/research-product.html), [Agent](https://skg-if.github.io/interoperability-framework/docs/agent.html) (Person or Organization), [Grant](https://skg-if.github.io/interoperability-framework/docs/grant.html), [Venue](https://skg-if.github.io/interoperability-framework/docs/venue.html), [Topic](https://skg-if.github.io/interoperability-framework/docs/topic.html), or [Data source](https://skg-if.github.io/interoperability-framework/docs/data-source.html).

 ## Example
 If you want to retrieve the metadata of the research product with the local identifier `12345`, you would make a GET request to the following URL: